 Extending benefits is a political priority for congressional Democrats and President Barack Obama, who is trying to make income equality a centerpiece of his second term.
 Obama reached out to several GOP senators to try to persuade them to support the bill.

 Many Republicans argue a $6.4 billion extension would hurt the economy and act as a disincentive to job creation.
 Others members of the GOP have signaled they might back an extension if the cost is offset elsewhere in the budget.

-Republican Sen. Mark Kirk of Illinois said he wants to help people, but insisted Congress must find a way to pay for the measure.
+Sen. Mark Kirk of Illinois, a Republican who often works across the aisle, got a call from Obama but missed it because he wasn’t in the office.
+Kirk said he wants to help people but insisted Congress must find a way to pay for the measure.

 “I, obviously, have people in my state who would benefit.
 The better way to go is to not add to the deficit in an irresponsible way,” Kirk said.